Ali-Sikder/Airline-Loyalty-Analytics/README.md

 Together, both dashboards provide a 360° view of the loyalty program—combining operational metrics with customer-level insights.
 This empowers the airline to:

-Allocate resources based on real flight behaviour

-Personalise marketing for high-value segments
+-Allocate resources based on real flight behaviour -Personalise marketing for high-value segments

-Detect at-risk customers earlier
+-Detect at-risk customers earlier

-Strengthen engagement strategies
+-Strengthen engagement strategies

-Improve long-term customer loyalty and revenue
+-Improve long-term customer loyalty and revenue

 This project demonstrates the full data pipeline—cleaning, modelling, analysis, and visualization—resulting in a powerful decision-support tool that helps businesses improve both customer satisfaction and operational performance.